gbmhunter/blog/content/pcb-design/component-packages/smd-tantalum-capacitor-packages/index.md

 The land dimensions and courtyard are shown below:

-{{< img src="tantalum-smd-capacitors-component-package-kemet-land-dimensions-and-courtyard-info.pdf.png" width="1139px" caption="The land dimensions and courtyard for various SMD tantalum capacitor sizes.
-Image from www.kemet.com." >}}
+{{% figure src="tantalum-smd-capacitors-component-package-kemet-land-dimensions-and-courtyard-info.pdf.png" width="1139px" caption="The land dimensions and courtyard for various SMD tantalum capacitor sizes.
+Image from www.kemet.com." %}}